creditimpact/PURAIFY/engines/vault/README.md

 The Vault Engine does not execute actions or orchestrate flows — it exists to **hold and serve sensitive authentication data** safely and efficiently.

 Tokens are persisted to a local `tokens.json` file on disk so that restarts do not lose stored credentials.
+The location of this file can be customized via the `VAULT_DATA_FILE` environment variable.

 ---